LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-In any of the above cases $f\star g=g\star f$.
+In any of the above cases, $f\star g=g\star f$.

 Proof.
-The first point follows from the triangle inequality for the Bochner integral (in this context this is also called Minkowski's integral inequality) as
+The first point follows from the triangle inequality for the Bochner integral (in this context, this is also called Minkowski's integral inequality) as

 <div>